 Student A starts a course in September and transfers to a course that starts in January which lasts a full AY.
-Only the support remaining in relation to the course the student transferred from is payable (regulations 8(3), (2017) and 29 and 30 (2018)).
+Only the support remaining in relation to the course the student transferred is payable (regulations 8(3), (2017) and (2018)).